madhavikollya/terraform/README.md

 # S3 Backend setup and statefile

-- In terraform We need to store the statefile because all the information  we peovide in code is stored/present in it only.
+- In terraform We need to store the statefile because all the information we provide in code is stored/present in statefile.
 - we can store statefile in s3 bucket, Dynamo db, Vault etc. so that nobody can access it.
 - If we want to update the tffile by adding some tags & give terraform apply, it will go to statefile & check the infrastructure that is already created.
 If we didn't store the statefile it will create a new infrastructure.
 (If there is no statefile terraform will never know that it has to update infra, rather it creates a new one).
 - devops eng. -> will modify the code ->  terraform init -> terraform apply -> automatically the statefile is also updated in s3bucket